 Federal Budget and Government Finance

 A deep dive into the critical role that the formulation of the Executive branch's budget and congressional program authorization and appropriations play in the federal policymaking process.

 A three-module (four to five weeks per module) course taught by experts in discrete public policy areas.
 Subject matter areas have included national/international security; financial institutions; immigration and migration policy; environment and energy; campaigns and elections; and cybersecurity.

 Exemplars in Policymaking

 Approximately 13 two-hour sessions spread over the summer and fall DC semesters, with current and former federal policymakers discussing their professional and personal decisions and choices, and the particularly challenging or interesting policy challenges they have faced.
-Past and future Exemplars include: U.S. Senator Elizabeth Warren; policy directors (both LBJ alumni) for the Speaker of the U.S. House and the House Majority Whip; a former chief of staff to the president; the administrator of USAID; U.S. Senator Cory Booker; a former national economic adviser to the president; the executive vice president for policy at CAP (LBJ School alumna); Republican (LBJ School alumus) and Democratic assistants to the president for legislative affairs; former heads of the DCCC and NRCC; and the 2018 Democratic nominee for governor of Georgia (LBJ School alumna.)
+Past and future exemplars include: U.S. Sen. Elizabeth Warren (D-MA); policy directors (both LBJ alumni) for the speaker of the U.S. House and the House majority whip; a former chief of staff to the president; the administrator of USAID; U.S. Sen. Cory Booker (D-NJ); a former national economic adviser to the president; the executive vice president for policy at CAP (LBJ School alumna); Republican (LBJ School alumus) and Democratic assistants to the president for legislative affairs; former heads of the DCCC and NRCC; and the 2018 Democratic nominee for governor of Georgia (LBJ School alumna.)